mceballos123/mceballos123/README.md

 ## Hi, I'm Martin 🤺👾

-I'm a software engineering major at San Jose State University and member @Software and Computer Engineering Society(SCE) and Society of Latino Engineers and Scientists (SOLES)
+SWE @San Jose State University and member @Software and Computer Engineering Society(SCE) and @Society of Latino Engineers and Scientists (SOLES)

 ## Experience